Cy

 Elizabeth Brimble

-Liz gained her own qualifications in the workplace after leaving school at sixteen and is committed to the importance of choice in education and training.
-She worked her way up into management roles in the financial services sector and spent time as a civilian officer with the Police National Computer Bureau.
-Liz recently retired from her role as Director of Qualifications, Registration and Fitness to Practise at the Education Workforce Council.
-She lives in the Newport area and her children studied at Coleg Gwent.
+Liz is the Link Governor for Safeguarding.
+Having gained her own qualifications in the workplace after leaving school at sixteen, she is committed to the importance of choice in education and training.
+She worked in the financial services sector and spent time as a civilian officer with the Police National Computer Bureau.
+Prior to her retirement, Liz worked at the Education Workforce Council where she was Director of Qualifications, Registration and Fitness to Practise.

 Andrew Clark